Attack on Pearl Harbor: Military planning

 Preliminary planning for an attack on Pearl Harbor to protect the move into the "Southern Resource Area", the Japanese term for the Dutch East Indies and Southeast Asia generally, began early in 1941 under the auspices of Admiral Isoroku Yamamoto, then commanding Japan's Combined Fleet.
-He won assent to formal planning and training for an attack from the Imperial Japanese Navy General Staff only after much contention with Naval Headquarters, including a threat to resign his command.
+He won assent to formal planning and training for an attack from Admiral Osami Nagano, the Chief of the Imperial Japanese Navy General Staff, only after much contention with Naval Headquarters, including a threat to resign his command.
 Full-scale planning was underway by early spring 1941, primarily by Rear Admiral Ryūnosuke Kusaka, with assistance from Commander Minoru Genda and Yamamoto's Deputy Chief of Staff, Captain Kameto Kuroshima.
 The planners studied the 1940 British air attack on the Italian fleet at Taranto intensively.
 (Note: "The Dorn report did not state with certainty that Kimmel and Short knew about Taranto.
 There is, however, no doubt that they did know, as did the Japanese.
 Lieutenant Commander Takeshi Naito, the assistant naval attaché to Berlin, flew to Taranto to investigate the attack first hand, and Naito subsequently had a lengthy conversation with Commander Mitsuo Fuchida about his observations.
 Fuchida led the Japanese attack on December 7, 1941.")
 (Note: "A torpedo bomber needed a long, level flight, and when released, its conventional torpedo would plunge nearly a hundred feet deep before swerving upward to strike a hull.
 Pearl Harbor deep averages 42 feet.
 But the Japanese borrowed an idea from the British carrier-based torpedo raid on the Italian naval base of Taranto.
 They fashioned auxiliary wooden tail fins to keep the torpedoes horizontal, so they would dive to only 35 feet, and they added a breakaway "nosecone" of soft wood to cushion the impact with the surface of the water.")